OFFICE TEAM.

 She can currently be reached at executiveassistant@unitedwaypasco.org.

-Lynzie Thompson is the new Victim Advocate for United Way's Fighting Human Trafficking Program.
-Born and raised in Pasco County, Lynzie brings four years of experience in crisis intervention and victim services within the non-profit sector.
-She graduated with her Bachelor in Psychology from University of Central Florida.
-Credentialed through the National Advocate Credentialing Program, she is certified in working with victims of sex crimes and human trafficking, and has specialized training to support vulnerable populations, including ethnic minorities, the LGBTQ+ community, and individuals with disabilities.
+Lynzie Thompson stepped into the role of Senior Associate of Strategic Partnerships at United Way of Pasco County after serving as Victim Advocate for the organization’s Fighting Human Trafficking Program.
+A Pasco County native, Lynzie brings four years of nonprofit experience in crisis intervention and victim services, along with a Bachelor’s degree in Psychology from the University of Central Florida.
+She is credentialed through the National Advocate Credentialing Program, with certifications in supporting victims of sex crimes, human trafficking, and individuals with disabilities.

 lynziet@unitedwaypasco.org